dwisiswant0/slackcat/README.md

 ## Installation

 - Download a prebuilt binary from [releases page](https://github.com/dwisiswant0/slackcat/releases/latest), unpack and run! or
-- If you have go compiler installed: `go get github.com/dwisiswant0/slackcat`
+- If you have go1.13+ compiler installed: `go get github.com/dwisiswant0/slackcat`

-The only dependency of slackcat is Go 1.13.

 ## Configuration